-- F forms a commutative group under an operator +, called addition, with identity element o. - F\{0} forms a commutative group under an operator , called multiplication. - Multiplication distributes over addition-i.e., a (b + c) = a b + a c for all a, b, c ∈ F.
+- F forms a commutative group under an operator +, called addition, with identity element 0. - F\{0} forms a commutative group under an operator \, called multiplication. - Multiplication distributes over addition-i.e., a \ (b + c) = a \ b + a \ c for all a, b, c ∈ F.

 By running #print field, we can display all constants and properties required by field.
-Again, the type class includes some redundant properties such as left_distrib and right_distrib due to its construction.
+Again, the type class includes some redundant properties such as left\distrib and right\distrib due to its construction.